jusjinuk/Awesome-Model-Quantization/README.md

 ### MQBench

-The paper **MQBench: Towards Reproducible and Deployable Model Quantization Benchmark** (_NeurIPS 2021_) is a benchmark and framework for evluating the quantization algorithms under real world hardware deployments.
+The paper **MQBench: Towards Reproducible and Deployable Model Quantization Benchmark** (_NeurIPS 2021_) is a benchmark and framework for evaluating the quantization algorithms under real-world hardware deployments.
 For details, please refer to:

 **MQBench: Towards Reproducible and Deployable Model Quantization Benchmark** [[Paper](https://arxiv.org/abs/2111.03759)] [[Project](http://mqbench.tech/)]